By Becky Waller-Davies2019-06-24T06:28:00

-Spending will rise 1.6% over the year, according to the EY ITEM Club, which said consumer spending had benefited from an uptick in real earnings and employment growth during the second half of 2018 and early 2019, both of which now appear weaker.
+Spending will rise 1.6% over the year according to the EY ITEM Club, which said that consumer spending had benefitted from an uptick in real earnings and employment growth during the second half of 2018 and early 2019, both of which now appear weaker.

 “The improvement in purchasing power has meant that consumers have been significantly less affected in their spending decisions than businesses by uncertainties over the economy and Brexit,” said chief economic adviser to the forecaster Howard Archer.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.